jbird186/Cchess/README.md

 ## License

-This project is open source and licensed under the MIT license. see the [`LICENSE`](LICENSE) file for more details.
+This project is open source and licensed under the BSD 3-Clause License. see the [`LICENSE`](LICENSE) file for more details.